Protect the world’s peace. Donate to support Ukraine

 How many pages is The Power of When: Discover Your Chronotype — and the Best Time to Eat Lunch, Ask for a Raise, Have Sex, Write a Novel, Take Your Meds, and More and when was it published?

-The Power of When is approximately 304 pages long and was published on October 3, 2016.
-This length makes it a digestible read for those interested in enhancing their daily rhythms.
+The Power of When spans approximately 320 pages and was published on September 5, 2016.
+This length makes it a comprehensive yet approachable read for anyone interested in uncovering the science behind their chronotype.